Want to fall in love with Oaxaca as much as I did?

 - Criollo – (Google Maps) A bit out of the way for most people (it’s not in the historic center) but another popular place to visit; get the testing menu or go for breakfast

-How to get to Oaxaca de Juarez
+How to Get to Oaxaca City

-From San Cristobal to Oaxaca: ADO and OCC have night buses for MXN$914 to $1064 (US$46 – $53).
+From San Cristobal to Oaxaca: ADO and OCC have night buses for MXN$1068 to $1240 (US$64 – $74).
 It takes 12 to 13 hours.
 I took this overnight route and it wasn’t too bad at all.
 We left at 8:00 pm and arrived at around 9:00 am.

-Popular Destinations from Oaxaca
+Popular Destinations on the Coast of Oaxaca

 From Oaxaca to Mazunte and Zipolite: I got a minibus to Mazunte (also goes to Zipolite) at Eclipse 70 (Google Maps) for MXN$300.
 Bus left at 7:15 am.
 You can also get tickets at Lineas Unidas (Google Maps)